 Maintenance Costs of Energy Recovery Ventilators

-Fortunately, an energy recovery ventilator doesn’t require too much maintenance.
-You need to clean and change the filters every three months.
-If you have smokers or pets in the house, you should change the filters more often.
+All homes are a little different, but you should expect to clean and change the filters every three months.
+If you have smokers or pets in the house, you may need to change the filters more often.
+If you have less traffic in your home, the filters might last 6 months before they need to be cleaned.

 Are ERVs Worth The Installation Cost?